Babbe03/prof-web/content/blog/social/index.md

+## 2. Attention is not one thing

+## 3. Attention is not due to a lack of interest

 Wherever you end up wanting to show your social icons, you'll need to start by setting up the links in your site `config.toml` file.
 Open that up and scroll down to the `[[params.social]]` section.
 The start of it looks like this: